joemoose/dungeoneers.d20/docs/backgrounds/prowler.md

 # Prowler

+---

-> You are a specter in the night, a fleeting shadow that slips by its prey, unseen.
+You are a specter in the night, a fleeting shadow that slips by its prey, unseen.
 Each kill a test of cunning and animal determination, a contest between life and death.
 You know that one day you will lose.
 You look forward to it.

-## Names

-Winda, Brielle, Theron, Chayse, Nuja, Dev, Raven, Lyra, Sable
+---

 ## Starting Gear